Sulechów: Modern era

 Along with Crossen, Sulechów, under the Germanized name Züllichau, was incorporated into the Brandenburg Neumark district by 1535, ruled by Margrave John of Brandenburg-Küstrin who implemented the Protestant Reformation.
 Two years later, the Piast duke Joachim of Münsterberg-Oels and his younger brothers officially waived any rights to the Crossen and Züllichau territories.
 Part of Brandenburg-Prussia from 1618, the town was devastated during the Thirty Years' War but again flourished under the rule of the "Great Elector" Frederick William.
 From the 17th century, clothmaking developed.
+Polish Reformed Church services were held in the town between 1684 and 1725.

 Züllichau was part of the newly established Kingdom of Prussia since 1701.
 It became a garrison town of the Prussian Army.
-The Polish minority resisted Germanisation attempts, carried out by the Prussian authorities.
+In March 1735, officials of the confederation of King Stanisław Leszczyński's supporters in the War of the Polish Succession stopped in the town.
+The Polish population resisted Germanisation attempts, carried out by the Prussian authorities.
 From 1815 it belonged to the Province of Brandenburg and became the administrative seat of the Züllichau-Schwiebus rural district within the Frankfurt Region.
 In 1828, 18-year-old Frédéric Chopin visited the town and gave an improvised concert.
 Between 1871 and 1945 Züllichau was part of the German Reich.
 In the late 19th century, the medieval town walls were partly dismantled.
 Four Polish insurgents of the Greater Poland uprising died in German captivity in the town in 1919.

 During World War II the Germans established two forced labour camps in the town, mainly for the Soviets.
+In 1945, a German-perpetrated death march of Jewish women from a just dissolved subcamp of the Gross-Rosen concentration camp in Sława passed through the town.
 The territory was conquered by Red Army forces during the Vistula-Oder Offensive in the final stage of World War II.
 In accordance with the Potsdam Agreement, the town was incorporated into the Republic of Poland by the implementation of the Oder–Neisse line in 1945, while the remaining German population was expelled.
 The remaining Polish inhabitants were joined by Poles displaced from former eastern Poland annexed by the Soviet Union.
 The historic Polish name Sulechów was restored.

+From 1975 to 1998 Sulechów was part of Zielona Góra Voivodeship.